-- 174. For recombination to occur, both the GMO and another strain of CPV-2 or a similar parvovirus must be present and replicating in the same cell at the same time. - 175.
-It is expected that the GMO will be shed in the faeces of vaccinated dogs for up to 10 days post vaccination.
+176. For recombination to occur, both the GMO and another strain of CPV-2 or a similar parvovirus must be present and replicating in the same cell at the same time.

+177. It is expected that the GMO will be shed in the faeces of vaccinated dogs for up to 10 days post vaccination.
 While the environmental stability of the GMO has not been tested, it is likely similar to the parent strain.
 The GMO could persist on contaminated surfaces or in the environment for an extended period.
-As described in Chapter 1 Section 5.8, there is significant spatial overlap in the habitats of wild dogs and urban dogs, increasing the likelihood of animals encountering surfaces or environment where the GMO has been shed in faeces. - 176.
-Animals exposed to the GMO on contaminated surfaces or in the environment would not be expected to adhere to an isolation period, and therefore may also encounter field strains of CPV-2 or similar parvoviruses such as FPV, thereby leading to potential recombination events. - 177.
-As mentioned in Chapter 1, Section 5.6, sequence analysis shows that parvovirus species can recombine with each other.
-Many parvoviruses already circulate in Australia, however cases of coinfection with different parvovirus species have not been reported.
+As described in Chapter 1 Section 5.8, there is significant spatial overlap in the habitats of wild dogs and urban dogs, increasing the likelihood of animals encountering surfaces or environment where the GMO has been shed in faeces.

+178. Animals exposed to the GMO on contaminated surfaces or in the environment would not be expected to adhere to an isolation period, and therefore may also encounter field strains of CPV-2 or similar parvoviruses such as FPV, thereby leading to potential recombination events.

+179. As mentioned in Chapter 1, veterinarians may use APVMA registered products off label or mistakenly administer this vaccine into a non-canid animal.
+This could result in the GMO being administered to non-canids who may be exposed to other parvoviruses, thereby leading to potential recombination events.

+180. As mentioned in Chapter 1, Section 5.6, sequence analysis shows that parvovirus species can recombine with each other.
+Many parvoviruses already circulate in Australia, however cases of co-infection with different parvovirus species have not been reported.
 CPV-2 has not been reported in non-canid and non-felid vertebrates, and cases of infection with a parvovirus that is not CPV-2 has not been reported in dogs.
-Therefore, it is highly unlikely that the GMO and another parvovirus species would co-infect dogs or wild animals simultaneously resulting in the generation of novel recombinant strains that could cause disease.
+Therefore, it is highly unlikely that the GMO and another parvovirus species would co-infect dogs or wild animals simultaneously resulting in the generation of novel recombinant strains that could cause disease or have altered host range.